CodeDisruptor/work-solutions/README.md

-# Work Solutions Collection
+# JavaScript Snippets
-This is a repository with a collection of code I created as solutions for projects at my workplace.
+This is a repository with a collection of code I created as solutions for projects I've worked on.
-Each project will be separated into it's own directory as an example of the solution I came up with.

-All code has been modified to work for these demos, and are not a direct copy from the original code from work.

 ## Canvas
 The canvas code example is about a feature I've added for the in-house developed CRM.
 The CRM is for the retail optical